ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/pre_commit_hooks.md

 # Pre-commit hooks

-This repository uses the Python package [`pre-commit`][pre-commit] to manage pre-commit hooks.
+[This repository uses the Python package `pre-commit` to manage pre-commit hooks][pre-commit].
 Pre-commit hooks are actions which are run automatically, typically on each commit, to perform some common set of tasks.
 For example, a pre-commit hook might be used to run any code linting automatically, providing any warnings before code is committed, ensuring that all of our code adheres to a certain quality standard.